 OGA (1) represents the Secretary and HHS in discussions of international matters with representatives of other USG departments and agencies, foreign governments, and multilateral organizations, as well as with the private sector; academia and the research community; and non-governmental organizations, including community- and faith-based organizations; (2) where needed provides staff support for the direct involvement of the Secretary, Deputy Secretary, Assistant Secretaries and the Surgeon General in international activities, including through drafting briefing papers and background materials.
 OGA often provides the same services to heads of HHS Operating Divisions; (3) staffs the Secretary in such international venues and events as the Global Fund to Fight AIDS, Tuberculosis and Malaria, the World Health Assembly, the Directing Council of the Pan American Health Organization, the U.S.-México Border Health Commission, the World Economic Forum, and meetings with Ministers of Health and other senior foreign officials; (4) works with the Department of State in the development, negotiation, and execution of Memoranda of Agreements, both binding and non binding, with foreign governments and international organizations (5) chairs and provides staff support for the HHS Exchange Visitor Waiver Review Board, which has a statutory responsibility for reviewing requests for waivers of the two-year foreign-residence requirement for exchange visitors on J-1 visas in areas of interest to HHS, defined as biomedical and behavioral research and primary health care in underserved areas.

-Holly Wong is Deputy Assistant Secretary for Global Affairs, U.S. Department of Health and Human Services.
+Holly Wong is the Principal Deputy Assistant Secretary for Global Affairs, U.S. Department of Health and Human Services.
 In that role, she has primary responsibility for developing policy and strategy for the agency on global health issues.
 Previously she was Vice President for Public Policy at the International AIDS Vaccine Initiative, a public-private product development partnership encompassing both scientific activities and policy and advocacy in the areas of innovation, R&D policy, access to medicines, and health financing.

 HHS Agencies and Offices with Global Health Activities